-The process of intake and placement of clients differs significantly between adults and families with children, and therefore it is handled by two different units within DHS: IVC and HERO, respectively.
+The process of intake and placement of clients differs significantly between adults and families with children, and therefore it is handled by two different units within DHS: IVC for adults and adult families, and HERO for families with children.

 Family shelters are never overbooked.
 However, adult shelters will carry an active caseload that far exceeds the number of beds in a shelter, since most clients on active caseload will not be in shelter on any given night.
 However, on any given night a smaller or larger fraction of the number of clients could appear and ask for a bed.
 If the number of clients asking for a bed is below capacity, the shelter might get new clients.
 If more than capacity, the shelter will have to transfer out clients.
-The actual demand is often not clear until midnight on any given night, which makes it imperative that the process for projecting demand is as accurate as possible.
-The system for capturing roster information (actual usage) must support easy updates, error correction, undo, and reconciliation while maintaining a full audit trail of changes.
+The actual demand is often not clear until 10pm or midnight on any given night, which makes it imperative that the process for projecting demand is as accurate as possible.
+Once every evening (or early the next day), a checklist is filled out to identify which families are expected to be in shelter that night.
+This information is entered into CARES.
+This list is called the “Roster.”

 Intake and Vacancy Control (IVC)

-The Intake and Vacancy Control (IVC) unit within DHS is responsible for placing single adults or adult families in shelters.
-IVC tracks lengths of stays in shelters, client movement from one shelter to another, and any entrants/exits from the shelter system using CARES.
+The Intake and Vacancy Control (IVC) unit within DHS is responsible for placing single adults and adult families in shelters, representing about one quarter of all homeless.
+IVC assigns a client to an assessment shelter and then to a permanent shelter.
+Individual adult/adult family shelters handle the daily check-in and exit processes, as well as intra-shelter transfers.
+IVC manages client movement from one shelter to another, and oversees entrants/exits from the shelter system using CARES.
 Single adult shelters can transfer clients within the shelter if needed, and they are responsible for updating CARES directly in that case.
-In order to determine which units are in use and which are available on a daily basis, adult shelters conduct a continual “roster” (census count) to track bed usage and availability.
-Roster information is typically captured manually each overnight at preset times: 10:30pm, 11:15pm, 12:15am, and 2:15am, and recorded in a database the following business day.
-The recording of clients within CARES is done independently of the roster update process, and the numbers must be reconciled by IVC.
-The roster information is currently maintained in an MS Access database.
-The IVC process covers public and private shelters, but does not track availability of “overflow” units in hotels or apartment buildings.
+In order to determine which units are in use and which are available on a daily basis, adult shelters conduct a continual census count to track bed usage and availability.
+Census information is typically captured manually each overnight at preset times: 10:30pm, 11:15pm, 12:15am, and 2:15am, and recorded in a database the following business day.
+Each unit is marked as vacant/available, reserved, out of service, or occupied.
+The recording of clients within CARES is done independently of the census update process, and the numbers must be reconciled by IVC.
+The census information is currently maintained in an MS Access database.
+The IVC process covers both public and private shelters, but does not track availability of “overflow” units such as commercial hotels.
 Each Single Adult shelter is responsible for placing and exiting their own clients.
-Each unit is marked as vacant/available, reserved, out of service, or occupied.
-Reconciliation occurs only in the IVC world where excess demand may result in placement of clients into a shelter that has yet to be defined in CARES.
-In this case, IVC adds a new shelter which is marked as temporary until it gets reconciled with the new shelter entry in CARES.
+On a given night, excess demand may result in placement of clients into a shelter that has yet to be defined in CARES.
+In this case, IVC adds a new shelter in a separate system which is marked as temporary until it gets reconciled with the new shelter entry in CARES.

 Housing Emergency Referral Operation (HERO)